victor-smirnov/memoria-site/content/en/docs/applications/aiml/index.md

 The challenge is that the number of instances/heuristics/solutions stored in memory and their descriptional complexity may be pretty large.
 Specifically for that, Memoria provides highly-functional solutions: advanced data structures, query engines, possibility of hardware acceleration, integrated storage stack from bare metal to high-level computing, decentralisation and many other useful features.

+## External memory for LLM

+One of the most well-known ways of augmenting an LLM with external memory is [RAG](https://arxiv.org/abs/2312.10997).
+Here, simply speaking, a prompt is translated into one or more queries to external data sources like web pages and databases.
+Retrieved result is summarized and returned to the user.
+Another way is to augment transformer with [_explicit_ memory](https://arxiv.org/abs/2407.01178).
+By doing this, authors have reported significant reduction in effective model size required for the same level of performance.